smapiot/piral/docs/specs/feed-api-specification.md

 In `PiletMetadataV1` the role of `hash` is replaced by an optional `integrity` field.
 While hash could be anything (we recommend SHA1) the `integrity` actually follows the browser specification (see references) and must be prefixed with a valid hash method (e.g., `sha384-`) followed by the base64 encoded hash.

 The `custom` field can be used to transport any custom data into your Piral instance.
 This can be helpful for some fixed constants, translations, or some other relevant information.

+The `config` field can be used to transport frontend configuration to be leveraged by the specific pilet.
+This can be helpful to obtain things that should be easily configurable or changeable such as colors, frontend API keys (e.g., for Google Maps), or specific behavior.

 **Error Response**